sherryrich/gymbag/README.md

 #### As the site creator/admin:
-* As the website Administrator I would like to be able to access the Django admin
+* As the website Administrator I would like to be able to access the Django admin to view orders, comments etc
 * As the website Administrator I would like to be able to add, view, edit and delete products
 * As the website Administrator I would like to be able to add, view, edit and delete blog posts
 * As the website Administrator I want to be able to view / reject pending posts from users before publication
+* As the website Administrator I want to be able to view newsletter signups
+* As the website Administrator I want users to be able to view the business social media

 ####  As the site user:
-* As a website user, I want to be able to instantly understand the main purpose of the site and learn more about the business and products on offer
+* As a website user I want to be able to instantly understand the main purpose of the site and learn more about the business and products on offer
-* I want to be able to register an account
+* As a website user I want to be able to register an account
-* I want to be able to update details on my account
+* As a website user I want to be able to update details on my account
-* I want to be able to register for newsletter
+* As a website user I want to be able to register for newsletter
-* I want to be able to add products to my shopping bag and update / pusrchase items easily
+* As a website user I want to be able to add products to my shopping bag and update / pusrchase items easily
-* I want to be able to checkout securely
+* As a website user I want to be able to checkout securely
-* I want to be able to leave comments on all news / blog posts
+* As a website user I want to be able to leave comments on all news / blog posts
-* I want to be able to Like & unlike on all news / blog posts
+* As a website user I want to be able to Like & unlike on all news / blog posts
-* I want to be able to search all products by using the search functionality
+* As a website user I want to be able to search all products by using the search functionality
-* I want to be able to view my order history / my profile
+* As a website user I want to be able to view my order history / my profile
-* I want to be able to send messages via the contact form
+* As a website user I want to be able to send messages via the contact form
-* I want to be able to send messages via the installation form
+* As a website user I want to be able to send messages via the installation form